AminaKombo/FruitCRUD/README.md

 <h3>Deleting Fruit</h3>
 <p>Pick "d" as an option.</p>
 <p>Pick an index based on the numbers in the menu.
 You will be prompted until you give a number that's within range.</p>
 <p>The chosen entry is shown IN UPPERCASE LETTERS.
-Enter "y" to confirm deletion, or any other character to cancel.</p>
+Enter "y" to confirm deletion, or "n" to cancel.</p>
 <p>If successful, the fruit is deleted and the "default" screen is shown.</p>